Agent Skills for Evals and Red Teaming

 Usage

 Once installed, the agent activates automatically when you ask it to create or update eval coverage.
-In Claude Code, you can also invoke it directly with a slash command:
+In Claude Code, you can also invoke a skill directly with a slash command (namespaced when installed from the marketplace):

 In Codex and other Agent Skills tools, ask the agent to create an eval.
 The skill activates from the task context.

-For red-team work in Codex, ask for the task directly:
+For red-team work, ask for the task directly:

 Create a focused red team config for this invoice assistant.
 Preserve user_id, invoice_id, and message inputs; test policy, RBAC, and BOLA.